textbook/meadowlark/README.md

 which you can get from the [`pelican-plugins` repository][plugins].

 If you want to use Disqus, note that you should set up the full Comment Count Link, as no additional text is applied.
-For example, mine are:
+For example, mine are currently set to:

  - "There are no comments"
  - "There is one comment"